New Salespeople Need A Culture of Development to Win

 They let players make mistakes.
 NFL preseason games are usually less than thrilling because younger players are getting a chance to try new things, take chances, and apply some of what they’ve been getting taught so far in classrooms and on the practice field.
 The results aren’t always great.
 But the experiences and encouragement they receive is very valuable.
 It’s a good reminder for sales leaders when they start to feel impatient that talented new salespeople haven’t quite yet hit their stride.
 Results don’t happen overnight, but that learning period has real value.

 No matter how much raw talent they have, great players don’t just arrive fully and completely formed.
 Hall of Fame quarterback Peyton Manning threw 28 interceptions and won just three games his rookie year.
-Hall of Fame defensive players like John Randle, Kevin Greene and Michael Strahan all struggled greatly as rookies, only to see their performances and success accelerate quickly in year two and beyond.
+Tom Brady was a 4th string quarterback as a rookie in New England.
+Hall of Fame defensive players like John Randle, Kevin Greene and Michael Strahan all struggled greatly as rookies.
+But their performances and success accelerated quickly in year two and beyond.

 Similarly, your newest salespeople will probably see their most improvement after their initial on-boarding period ends.
 But if you have done your due diligence to add the right types of players to your team, brought them into a supportive culture where learning and coaching is valued, set them up for success with a detailed and ongoing development plan, and provided them ongoing coaching and mentoring, then they will be well-positioned to deliver the big wins for your organization.